-Have your citation handy.
+You'll need to have your traffic citation handy.
 Online payments sometimes require information like the traffic ticket number, fine, and even the deadline to pay.

 Most courts allow drivers to pay their traffic ticket fines in person, by mail, or even over the telephone.

-Your citation should include this information, especially if your violation doesn’t have a scheduled fine (meaning, the officer couldn’t note the cost; the court has to tell you how much to pay).
+Your citation should include this information, especially if your traffic ticket doesn't have a scheduled fine (meaning, the officer couldn't note the cost; the court has to tell you how much to pay).

-Check your ticket for payment methods and options, and contact your court with any questions.
+Check your traffic ticket for payment methods and options, and contact your court with any questions.

 Kansas doesn't use a point system.

-You won’t receive points on your driving record for pleading guilty or no contest to your traffic ticket; however, depending on the nature or number of the offense, you could lose your license to suspension or revocation.
+You won't receive points on your KS driving record for pleading "guilty" or "no contest" to your traffic ticket; however, depending on the nature of the traffic offense, you could have your driver's license suspended or revoked.

-Always check your driving record after you plead guilty or no contest to make sure your driving privileges are intact; considering what’s at stake, you might want to get a copy before you plead.
+Always check your Kansas driving record after you plead "guilty" or "no contest" to make sure your driving privileges are intact; considering what's at stake, you might want to get a copy before you plead.